 Christian Fine Art Colleges

 As a fine arts major you will explore galleries, museums, cultural festivals, music venues and theaters.
 You’ll participate in hands-on studio work, may be encouraged to study abroad or participate in an art internship.
 Educationally, a fine arts program is one of the most flexible programs available, enabling you to pick electives according to your medium preferences, needs and goals.
 For example, you may choose classes in glass blowing, fibers, metal work, drawing or ceramics just to name a few.
 You’ll take classes that focus on art from a specific location or time period.
 Types of classes you’ll take might include:

 Employment opportunities with a fine arts degree may be limited or bountiful, depending on what you’re looking for.
 For example, “college level art teacher” recently scored #1 in a study ranking “Employment Opportunity.”
 This position generally requires a master’s degree in some sort of art, but also comes with many benefits!
 There is also a growing need in the area of fine arts management which focuses on the business end of the art world (caring for financial, legal and fundraising details).
 If you dream of becoming a freelance artist, it will be necessary to develop strong entrepreneurial skills in order to market your work or possibly set up your own business in an increasingly competitive field.
 You may get creative and find a niche guiding art-related activities in a hospital, prison, community center or school setting.
 Other fine art careers include:

-If you find pleasure in the creative process and desire to impact others by introducing them to new perspectives through meaningful art, then look no further than to a major in fine arts!
+If you find pleasure in the creative process and desire to impact others by introducing them to new perspectives through meaningful art, then look no further than to a major at Christian fine art colleges!

 By Amber Gragert